dsiu13/infosec_interview_questions/README.md

 - **Browser DNS Cache**: Records are cached for a set amount of time.
 The browser cache is the first place searched for the requested record.
 - **OS level Cache (Stub Resolver/DNS Client)**: 2nd and last local stop before a DNS query leaves your machine.
 When a request is received, it checks it's own cache for the record, if it is not found a DNS query(Recursive Flag) it sent outside the local network to a DNS recursive resolver inside the ISP
 - **Recursive resolver DNS cache**: Will also check to see if host-to-IP address translation is already in the location persistence layer.
-- If there is no A record, but a NS record for the authoratative server it will query the name server directly, bypassing steps in the query.
+- If there is no A record, but a NS record for the authoritative server it will query the name server directly, bypassing steps in the query.
 Allows for DNS queries to occur faster.
 - If there is no NS record, a query is sent to TLD, skipping the root server
 - If there a no records pointing to a TLD server, it will then query the root servers.
 Typically occurs after DNS cache purge

 ### What is the difference between hashing and encryption?
 - Encryption is a two way function, what is encrypted can be decrypted with the proper key.
+Either Symmetric and Asymmetric.
+Email, Data Storage, web traffic most common uses.
 - Hashing is a one way function that scrambles plain text to produce a unique message digest.
 With a proper algorithm there is no way to reverse the hash.
 If a hashed password is taken, the password must be guessed.
+Hashing provides integrity.
+If the hashes don't match when checked the file has been modified.

+### Common Encryption and Hashing Algorithms
+- Sym Encryption: DES/3DES, AES, RC4, RC5
+- Asym Encryption: RSA, ECC
+- Hashing: MD5, SHA-1/2, NTLM, LANMAN

 ### What are some of the biggest security vulnerabilities of 2019?
 - Dominant category was Injection.
 A large percentage was related to Remote Code/Command Execution (RCE).
 Followed by Cross-Site Scripting (XSS) mainly Reflected.